stitchdata/docs/_integration-schemas/xero/contacts.md

   - name: "SalesTrackingCategories"
     type: "array"
     description: "Details about the default sales tracking categories for the contact."
+    array-attributes: &tracking-categories
+      - name: "TrackingCategoryID"
+        type: "string"
+        description: "The tracking category ID."

+      - name: "Status"
+        type: "string"
+        description: "The status of the tracking category."

+      - name: "TrackingCategoryName"
+        type: "string"
+        description: "The name of the tracking category."

+      - name: "Name"
+        type: "string"
+        description: "The name of the tracking option."

+      - name: "Option"
+        type: "string"
+        description: "The value of the tracking option."

+      - name: "Options"
+        type: "array"
+        description: "Details about the tracking option."
+        array-attributes:
+          - name: "IsActive"
+            type: "boolean"
+            description: "If `true`, the tracking option is active."

+          - name: "IsDeleted"
+            type: "boolean"
+            description: "If `true`, the tracking option has been deleted."

+          - name: "TrackingOptionID"
+            type: "string"
+            description: "The ID of the tracking option."

+          - name: "IsArchived"
+            type: "boolean"
+            description: "If `true`, the tracking option has been archived."

+          - name: "Status"
+            type: "string"
+            description: "The status of the tracking option."

+          - name: "Name"
+            type: "string"
+            description: "The name of the tracking option."

   - name: "PurchasesTrackingCategories"
     type: "array"
     description: "Details about the default purchases tracking categories for the contact."
+    array-attributes: *tracking-categories

   - name: "TrackingCategoryName"
     type: "string"